nipo/hrdc/doc/usage.rst

 Low-level HID report descriptor stream can be converted from one representation to another with `hrdc.converter` entry point.
-You may invoke it with `python -m`:
+You may invoke it with `python3 -m`:

 .. code:: bash

-  $ python -m hrdc.converter -h
+  $ python3 -m hrdc.converter -h
   usage: converter.py [-h] [-i NAME] [-o NAME] [-O] [input] [output]

   Convert a HID report descriptor